activist-org/i18n-check/CONTRIBUTING.md

 > [!IMPORTANT]
 > Before you submit a request, please take a moment to check whether your idea fits with the scope and aims of the project.

 Feature requests are welcome!

 When you submit a feature request, provide as much detail and context as possible.
 Please also let us know whether you would like to contribute to the development.

 Submit your request using the [issue tracker](https://github.com/activist-org/i18n-check/issues).

-We mark feature requests with the [`Feature`](https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature) label.
+We mark feature requests with the [`Feature`](https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature) type.

 ## Pull Requests

 > [!IMPORTANT]
-> All contributions to this project will be made under [the specified license](LICENSE.txt) and should follow the coding indentation and style standards (contact us if unsure).
+> All contributions to this project will be made under [the specified license](LICENSE.txt) and should follow the coding formatting and style standards (contact the community if unsure).
 >
->The best way to get your work merged is to follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) process.
+> The best way to get your work merged is to follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) process.

 Good pull requests should remain focused in scope and avoid containing unrelated commits.